-Germany to follow suit (Stecker et al., 2012) and is leading the way with its latest probabilistic UK Climate Projections 2009 (UKCP09).
-Developments on the climate impacts side were followed by a report on energy and the environment in 2000 by the Royal Commission on Environmental Pollution which was followed by a Government Energy White Paper in 2003 (Owens, 2010).
-Although the White Paper may resemble the expert knowledge driven policy action in Germany, it remains unclear whether expert advice inspired the UK government action on climate change.
-Geopolitical factors and a desire to distance the UK from the US in climate policy have also been argued playing an important role (Owens, 2010).

-In 2008, the Climate Change Act came into force.
-Although the UK was the first country to make action on climate change legally binding, political consensus on what to do about climate change in the UK remains elusive (Carter, 2008).
-Austerity measures taken during the economic crisis have also had a significant effect on the environmental and climate change agenda in which party politics bind for public support (Carter, 2008).
+Though expert advice through the Royal Commission on Environmental Pollution, UKCIP, the Hadley Centre and as of 2008 the Committee on Climate Change has clearly influenced the policy making process, it remains unclear whether expert advice alone inspired the UK government action on climate change.
+Geopolitical factors and a desire to distance the UK from the US in climate policy have also been said to have played an important role (Owens 2010).
+Furthermore, although the UK was the first country to make action on climate change legally binding, political consensus on what to do about climate change in the UK remains elusive (Carter 2008).
+Austerity measures taken during the economic crisis have also had a significant effect on the environmental and climate change agenda in which party politics bind for public support (Carter 2008).

-While the UK is at the forefront of ground breaking climate research, cultural preferences continue to reside with trusting empirical observations opposed to conceptual models (Jasanoff, 2011).
-Scientists - with some exceptions (e.g. Pall et al., 2011) - and the UK media are often reluctant to link specific weather events to climate change (Gavin et al., 2011).
-Thus the majority of people do not think that there is empirical evidence of climate change and its impacts (Clements, 2012).
-In contrast, the German parliament and the German media have been explicit in making a link between extreme events and climate change (Stecker et al., 2012; Weingart et al., 2000).
-Although the scientific knowledge base on climate change has been importantly formed by the UK scientists, model projections and associated uncertainties simply do not sit comfortably with a tradition of evidence-based policy making, and thus do not find a place in the English NAS.
+In many respects, the UK is leading the way with the probabilistic UKCP09 climate scenarios and the boundary work that is taking place at the science-policy interface through the UKCIP led stakeholder engagement (Tompkins et al. 2010).
+It thus seems surprising that the NAS does not seem to sufficiently reflect the richness of the available knowledge.
+While the UK is at the forefront of ground breaking climate research, cultural preferences continue to reside with trusting empirical observations opposed to conceptual models (Jasanoff 2011).
+Scientists - with some exceptions (e.g. Pall et al. 2011) - and the UK media are often reluctant to link specific weather events to climate change (Gavin et al. 2011).
+Thus the majority of people do not think that there is empirical evidence of climate change and its impacts (Clements 2012).
+In contrast, the German parliament and the German media have been explicit in making a link between extreme events and climate change (Stecker et al. 2012; Weingart et al. 2000).
+Although the scientific knowledge base on climate change has been importantly formed by UK scientists, model projections and associated uncertainties may not sit comfortably with a tradition of evidence-based policy making, and thus do not find a place in the English NAS but instead are left behind in the boundary space, where they can be further explored but are not in the limelight of the policy context.